matrix-org/matrix-spec-proposals/proposals/3531-hidden-messages.md

                1. In every display of `original_event`, either by itself or in a reaction
                    1. If the current user is the sender of `original_event`
                        1. Label the display of `original_event` with a label such as `(pending moderation)`
+                       1. If `event.content` contains a string field `reason`, this field may be used to display a reason for moderation.
                    1. Otherwise, if the current user has a powerlevel greater or equal to `m.visibility`
                        1. Display `original_event` as a spoiler.
                        1. Label the display of `original_event` with a label such as `(pending moderation)`
+                       1. If `event.content` contains a string field `reason`, this field may be used to display a reason for moderation.
                    1. Otherwise
                        1. Instead of displaying `original_event`, display a message such as `Message is pending moderation`
+                       1. If `event.content` contains a string field `reason`, this field may be used to display a reason for moderation.
            1. Otherwise, if `event` specifies a visibility of "visible", mark `original_event` as visible
                1. Display `original_event` exactly as it would be displayed without this MSC
            1. Otherwise, ignore